-Our estimates for Canada over the full sample period (1975-1997, Tables 11 and 12) yield somewhat puzzling results.
-When the US Fed funds rate is added to the equation (Table 12), both the coefficients on the output gap and on expected inflation are not significant.
+Our estimates for Canada over the full sample period (1975-1997) yield somewhat puzzling results (see Table 5).
+When the US Fed funds rate is added to the equation, both the coefficients on the output gap and on expected inflation are not significant.
 Clearly, as in the case of Germany and Japan, the Fed funds rate absorbs part of the significance of the inflation variable.
-Even though M1 was the intermediate policy target in Canada between 1975 and 198223 (Freedman,1995), we could not find a significant role for the money supply in our estimated reaction function.
+Even though M1 was the intermediate policy target in Canada between 1975 and 198227 (Freedman,1995), we could not find a significant role for the money supply in our estimated reaction function.
 Furthermore, there are clear signs of instability in the estimated function in the late 1970s and early 1980s.

-Re-estimating the equation for the post-1982 sample we find that the coefficient on inflation expectations is still insignificant (see Table 13 and Figure 8), whereas effective exchange rate variations now seem to be significant alongside the Fed funds rate and domestic output.
+Re-estimating the equation for the post-1982 sample we find that the coefficient on inflation expectations is still insignificant, whereas effective exchange rate variations now seem to be significant alongside the Fed funds rate.

 What about the impact of inflation targets?
 The introduction of targets does not seem to have caused a break in the behaviour of interest rate policy.
 At most there seems to have been a temporary impact on interest rate policy just prior to the introduction of inflation targets.
-Figure 8 shows some signs of instability in the expected inflation coefficient around the period 1990-1, although the N-step down Chow tests are not significant at the 5% level.
+Figure 5 shows some signs of instability in the expected inflation coefficient around the period 1990-1, although the N-step down Chow tests are not significant at the 5% level.
 Descriptive accounts of Canadian monetary policy in this period (Mishkin and Posen, 1997) point out that the inflation target was used as a guidance for expectations, but stress that in several occasions monetary policy was in fact constrained to react to external conditions, such as exchange rate developments and the behaviour of US monetary policy.

 Our estimated reaction function seems to confirm this.
 Furthermore, the Bank has recently defined a short-run operational target, the index of monetary conditions (MCI).
 MCI changes include variations in a short-term interest rate and in the trade-weighted exchange rate.
 Clearly, this highlights the importance of external constraints on the Bank of Canada's policy stance.

-The full-sample estimates (1980-97) for Sweden show a significant but relatively low coefficient on expected inflation, while the output gap is not significant at all (see Table 14).
+The full-sample estimates (1980-97) for Sweden show a significant but relatively low coefficient on expected inflation, while the output gap is not significant at all (see Table 6).
 The main instability in the estimated reaction function corresponds to the time of the ERM crisis in 1992.
 Monetary policy in Sweden has been externally tied to the ERM until 1992, when the krona was forced to devaluate notwithstanding an unprecedented surge in domestic interest rates.
-Sweden has moved to inflation targeting since then.
-However, Svensson (1995) points out that the credibility of the new regime has been hampered by a number of factors, such as the deep political divisions over the conduct of monetary policy and the relatively large budget deficits.
-The sudden policy reversals and the overall uncertainty about the post-1992 regime clearly show up in our estimates, making it difficult to detect a clear policy pattern24.

-23 In 1982 it was officially abandoned due to innovations in the financial sector.
+$^{^{\}rm 27}$ In 1982 it was officially abandoned due to innovations in the financial sector.